 Key Requirements You Need to Meet

-The EAA sets out clear requirements for businesses to meet by June 28th, 2025.
+The EAA sets out clear requirements for businesses to have met by June 28, 2025.
 These are mandatory if you want to avoid fines or other penalties.

 Here’s what you need to do: